How To Support A Friend Who Is Depressed

 • Atypical depression

-Not all people who go through depression will have similar experiences, and some people may have a tougher time coping than other people.
+Not all people living with conditions like depression and bipolar disorder will have similar experiences, and some people may have a tougher time coping than other people.
 Your friend’s symptoms may not line up perfectly with someone else’s experiences.
+It’s often best to learn from medically-reviewed sources and your healthcare provider to ensure you have quality information.

 You might feel tempted to tell your friend that you understand what they’re going through or try to compare what they’re feeling to something else that you’ve heard about.
 Comparing their experiences to something you’ve gone through can be unhelpful.
 It’s best to try learning about depression and to be there as a source of support.
 You may not be able to alleviate your friend’s symptoms, but you can be someone who shows them love and support.
 This support can make a difference, and the more you know about depression, the easier it may be to navigate these conversations.

 Depression is a lot more serious than just feeling melancholy for most people, but having someone to talk to can help a lot.
 If you can be a person that your friend can count on when they need to talk, then that can make a world of difference to them.
-People with depression can feel isolated when they’re in the midst of a depressive episode.
+People with depression can feel isolated when they’re in the midst of a depressive episode, which can last from a few weeks to months or years, depending on the severity of their mental illness.
 If you’re able to make your friend comfortable and they have an easy time opening up to you, that could be hugely beneficial.

 Try to be a person who listens without judgment and knows the power of validating someone’s feelings.
 This isn’t about coming up with solutions or getting your friend to change how they think about things.
 It’s just about being present and showing empathy for someone that you care about.
 This can be helpful whether your friend is coping with minor depressive disorder or clinical depression.
 Being a good friend and making yourself available when your friend with depression reaches out, is important.